Martinsburg station

-Martinsburg station is a railway station in Martinsburg, West Virginia, United States, served by MARC Brunswick Line commuter rail service and Amtrak intercity rail service.
+Martinsburg station, also known as the Caperton Train station, is a railway station in Martinsburg, West Virginia, United States.
+It is served by MARC Brunswick Line commuter rail service and Amtrak intercity rail service.
 The station has one side platform serving a siding track of the CSX Cumberland Subdivision, with a footbridge crossing the siding and the two main tracks to provide access to the preserved Baltimore and Ohio Railroad Martinsburg Shops complex.